Cray-HPE/docs-csm/upgrade/1.2/Stage_4.md

    ceph -W cephadm
    ```

-   > This will watch the cephadm process.
-This will be the most helpful, but can be slow as events will have to retry in order to see which part failed and why.
+   > This will watch the `cephadm` process.
+This is the most helpful, but can be slow as events will have to retry in order to see which part failed and why.

 **IMPORTANT:** If you have any ceph mon/mgr/mds/osd/rgw processes still running 15.2.8 then do the following: